giserh/docker-mapproxy/README.md

 # docker-mapproxy

-This is a good way to test MapProxy but probably not good in productions since MapProxy is a WSGI app; you should probably run it directly in nginx.

 ## What this is

-We're running MapProxy in Docker so that we can build a cascading WMS with several servces hosted remotely and have them cache here in a volume mapproxy_data/cache_data.
+We run MapProxy in Docker so that we can build a cascading WMS with several services hosted remotely and have them cached here.

-"Cascading" means one service can have several layers each living in a different remote place.

-I plan to use couchdb as the tile store.
-The docker-compose.yml file will set up both mapproxy and couchdb dockers and link them together over a private docker network called 'couchdb_net'.
+We use couchdb as the tile store; the current mapproxy.yaml uses couchdb for now.

+The docker-compose.yml file will set up both mapproxy and couchdb docker containerss and link them together over a private docker network called 'couchdb_net'.

 ## Build

+We use the standard couchdb image but build our own mapproxy image because we want maximum portability, as soon as the ink is dry here we're going to add support for Docker For Windows.

     docker build -t wildsong/mapproxy .